Penalty fare: United States

 In the New York metropolitan area, tickets sold on board the Long Island Rail Road and the Metro-North Railroad, as well as on New Jersey Transit trains, carry a surcharge.
 This is not described as a penalty, simply a more expensive purchase option.
 Some stations along these commuter lines do not have ticketing facilities in the waiting area, and passengers pay the standard fare when they purchase a ticket from a conductor.

-Metra offers onboard ticket sales by conductors, but will assess a $5 penalty (along with additional costs) for traveling past the travel zone of a particular ticket, and also adds a $5 charge for any passenger buying a ticket onboard, who boarded at a station with a ticket vending machine or ticket agent on duty.
+Metra offers onboard ticket sales by conductors, but will assess a $5 penalty (along with additional costs) for traveling past the travel zone of a particular ticket, and also adds a $5 charge for any passenger buying a ticket on board, who boarded at a station with a ticket vending machine or ticket agent on duty.

 Amtrak conductors can sell tickets to customers who do not have a ticket, but there is a surcharge if the train was boarded at a station that was open and able to sell tickets.

 On most local bus and rail systems, failure to purchase a ticket in advance is considered "fare evasion" which can result in a citation with a fine ranging from $100 to $500 depending on the jurisdiction.
 On systems relying on the honor system, inspectors will randomly check for passengers not purchasing tickets.
 Otherwise more serious penalties may apply for jumping turnstiles or otherwise evading fare collection systems.

+The Netherlands

+In The Netherlands, rules concerning penalty fares can be found in the Passenger Transport Act 2000 (Wet personenvervoer 2000, Wp 2000), the Decree on Passenger Transport 2000 (Besluit personenvervoer 2000, Bp 2000) and the Ministerial Regulation on the Amounts Referred to in Article 48(2) and (6) of the Passenger Transport Decree 2000 (Vaststelling bedragen, bedoeld in artikel 48, tweede en zesde lid, Besluit personenvervoer 2000).

+Enforcement

+The enforcement of the laws mentioned above are in the hands of Special Investigations Officers (Buitengewoon Opsporingsambtenaren, BOA's) employed by the public transport companies themself.
+The SIOs can be equipped with handcuffs and, in the field of public transportation, hold authorities akin to a police officer.
+The maximum number of SIOs a public transport company may employ is regulated by the Ministry of Justice and Security.

+The national train operator of The Netherlands, the NS, is allowed to employ 1,200 SIOs.

+Besides SIOs, public transport companies can also employ conductors who are not a SIO.
+Conductors can act against fare evasion and draf a report.
+They, however, lack the authority and the means to use force.
+Conductors therefore rely on the cooperation of the fare evader involved.
+If the fare evader refuses cooperation, the conductor has to call in assistance form SIOs.